 13. Don’t try to touch a shark if you see one!

-Types of Shark Attack
+Types of Shark Bites

-Hit-and-Run Attacks happen near beaches, where sharks try to make a living capturing fish.
+Hit-and-Run bites happen near beaches, where sharks try to make a living capturing fish.
 In pounding surf, strong currents, and murky water, a shark may mistake the movements of humans, usually at the surface, for those of their normal food, fish.
 The shark makes one grab, lets go, and immediately leaves the area.
 Legs or feet are often bitten; injuries usually are minor and deaths rarely occur.

 Sharks Under Attack